 How Much Does A Business Proposal Cost?

 The charges for writing a business proposal vary between consultants.
 However, nature and timelines determine the charges for a business proposal.
 Some business proposals may involve explaining a technical product or service in detail, pushing the cost of writing a proposal high.
 Tight deadlines also increase proposal writing changes as the consultant is required to work under pressure to deliver a quality document.
-On average, the cost of writing a business proposal varies from Kenya shillings five to ten thousand (Ksh 5000 to ksh10000)
+On average, a simple business proposal costs between Ksh 6000 and Ksh 10,000.
+Complex and technical proposals attract higher charges.

 Business Proposal Writers Near You